krateng/dlvh/README.md

 # ytd

-Quickly downloads videos to predefined locations.
-Use `ytd *preset* *URL*` to download and `ytd --new *preset*` (in the target directory) to define new preset.
+Quickly downloads videos with predefined settings.
+Use `ytd *URL*` to download to current folder, `ytd -p *preset* *URL*` to download to a preset, and `ytd -n *preset*` (in the target directory) to define new preset.
 You can specifiy additional options in configuration files in the target folder and all its parent folders.

 # ytdlj